lidofinance/lido-dao/README.md

 ### Installing Aragon & other deps

-Installation is local and don't require root privileges.
+Installation is local and doesn't require root privileges.

-If you have `yarn` installed globally
+If you have `yarn` installed globally:

 ```bash
 yarn
 ```

-otherwise
+otherwise:

 ```bash
 npx yarn